 Our first impression was nice, based on what we felt at Toronto’s airport.
-All organized, clean and most of the people were direct and easy going.
-Outside, we were welcomed with a fresh air of a summer day.
+All organized, clean and most of the people were direct and easy-going.
+Outside, we were welcomed with fresh air of a summer day.
 We were lucky though… because Medeiros’s family said the day before was a gloomy day in Toronto.

 On that same night, Jorge and Maria (Monique’s Parents) took us to Marine Parade, where we enjoyed the sunset with Ontario Lake and Toronto’s Downtown as the view.
 It was indeed the best view we could have for the town, it was wonderful!!

 This area was really nice with people cycling, jogging, or just hanging around.
-After we had dinner, they drove us to Downtown.
+After we had dinner, they drove us Downtown.
 I can say that even if it was a Tuesday, the city was quite busy.
-Because was difficult to find a parking lot, Jorge dropped us on center so we could take some pictures.
+Because was difficult to find a parking lot, Jorge dropped us at the center so we could take some pictures.

-The fact that there are so many cultures brought by the immigrants, we realized it is quite difficult to learn what is a typical Canadian food.
-As you can imagine, there are a lot of community’s from various countries, and so there are multiple dishes that you can easily find in various neighborhoods in this city.
+Fact that there are so many cultures brought by the immigrants, we realized it is quite difficult to learn what is a typical Canadian food.
+As you can imagine, there is a lot of community from various countries, and so there are multiple dishes that you can easily find in various neighborhoods in this city.
 But, our question got the answer when we went to the city hall.
 We saw food trucks selling local food.
-In that moment, we found out, with Monique’s help, that one of the typical Canadian’s food is poutine.
+At that moment, we found out, with Monique’s help, that one of the typical Canadian food is poutine.
 Poutine is a Quebecois dish made with french fries and cheese curd, topped with light brown gravy.
-We didn’t tried but sounds yummy but fat!
+We didn’t try but sounds yummy but fat!

 Toronto is well known as the city of neighborhoods.